tomas-nykodym/emea-ansible-hackathon/README.md

 Without those steps you won't be able to access your repository nor to accept the invi.

-After update also your [GitHub profile](https://github.com/settings/profile) with your Full Name and Company.
+Also update your [GitHub profile](https://github.com/settings/profile) with your Full Name and Company.

 Thank you
 Tomas Nykodym